brendt/presentations/visual-perception-of-code/visual-perception-of-code.md

 ^ For example, name the process variable actually `process` instead of `proc`; and let the method name actually say what it's going to do "put that process in progress"?

+^ When you give a variable or a method a name, it always seems obvious to you at the moment.
+But does it still after a day?
+A week?
+Do you need doc blocks to explain what the code does?
+Or is it clear by its name?

 ---

 ## Structure